cyclus/cyclus.github.com/source/cep/cep1.rst

 CEP stands for |Cyclus| Enhancement Proposal.
-A CEP is a design document providing information to the |cyclus| community, or describing a new feature or process for |Cyclus| and related prjects in its ecosystem.
+A CEP is a design document providing information to the |cyclus| community, or describing a new feature or process for |Cyclus| and related projects in its ecosystem.
 The CEP should provide a concise technical specification of the feature and a rationale for the feature.

 We intend CEPs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design decisions that have gone into the |Cyclus| ecosystem.
 The CEP author is responsible for building consensus within the community and documenting dissenting opinions.